-I. STATEMENT.
-In compliance with the Drug-Free Schools and Communities Act of 1989, Public Law 101-226, Mississippi Gulf Coast Community College must certify that it has adopted and implemented an Alcohol and Other Drug (AOD) program to help prevent the unlawful possession, use or distribution of illicit drugs and alcohol by students and employees both on the institution's premises and as part of any of its activities.
-Information regarding AOD policies and requirements shall be distributed annually.
-The program established by the institution is required to undergo a biennial review conducted by the Compliance Officer.
-The College shall retain records for a period of three (3) years.

-- A. The AOD program material must be accessible to students, employees, and other outside entities and is maintained by the Compliance Officer.
-Mississippi Gulf Coast Community College AOD Program will contain: - 1.
-Standards of conduct that clearly prohibit the unlawful possession, use or distribution of illicit drugs and alcohol by students and employees on college property or as part of any of its activities. - 2.
-A description of the legal sanctions under local, state, or federal law for the unlawful possession, use, or distribution of illicit drugs and alcohol. - 3.
-A description of the health risks associated with the use of illicit drugs and abuse of alcohol. - 4.
-A description of any drug or alcohol programs (counseling, treatment, rehabilitation, or re-entry) that are available to students and employees. - 5.
-A clear statement that the College will impose disciplinary sanctions on students and employees and a description of those sanctions, up to and including expulsion or termination of employment and referral for prosecution, for violations of the standards of conduct. - 6.
-A description of the alcohol and drug education programs provided by the College. - B. The Mississippi Gulf Coast Community College AOD shall develop a sound method for distributing annual notification information to every student and staff member each year and must include information listed in A (1-5).
+- 2. Within (30) calendar days of receiving notice of conviction of a criminal drug offense, the Vice President will upon the approval of the President: - a.
+Take appropriate action against the employee up to and including termination, or - b.
+Require the employee to participate satisfactorily in a drug abuse assistance rehabilitation program approved for such purposes by a Federal, State, or local health, law enforcement, or other appropriate agency. - D. Alcohol and Other Drug (AOD) Program - 1.
+Mississippi Gulf Coast Community College certifies that it has adopted and implemented an Alcohol and Other Drug (AOD) program to help prevent the unlawful possession, use or distribution of illicit drugs and alcohol by students and employees both on the institution's premises and as part of any of its activities.
+Information regarding AOD policies and requirements shall be distributed annually. - 2.
+The AOD program material must be accessible to students, employees, and other outside entities and is maintained by the Compliance Officer.
+Mississippi Gulf Coast Community College AOD Program will contain: - a.
+Standards of conduct that clearly prohibit the unlawful possession, use or distribution of illicit drugs and alcohol by students and employees on college property or as part of any of its activities. - b.
+A description of the legal sanctions under local, state, or federal law for the unlawful possession, use, or distribution of illicit drugs and alcohol. - c.
+A description of the health risks associated with the use of illicit drugs and abuse of alcohol. - d.
+A description of any drug or alcohol programs (counseling, treatment, rehabilitation, or re-entry) that are available to students and employees. - e.
+A clear statement that the College will impose disciplinary sanctions on students and employees and a description of those sanctions, up to and including expulsion or termination of employement and referral for prosecution, for violations of the standards of conduct. - f.
+A description of the alcohol and drug education programs provided by the College.

-- C. The college must conduct a biennial review of the AOD program, which shall be conducted by the end of each even-numbered calendar year.
+- 3. The Mississippi Gulf Coast Community College AOD shall develop a sound method for distributing annual notification information to every student and staff member each year and must include information listed in 2 (a-f). - 4.
+The college must conduct a biennial review of the AOD program, which shall be conducted by the end of each even-numbered calendar year.
 The biennial review is available to students, employees, applicants, parents, and the general public.
-Any interested party can request a copy of this biennial review by contacting the Compliance Officer at compliance@mgccc.edu.
-The biennial review will focus on reviewing the following objectives: - 1.
-Determine the program's effectiveness and implement any needed changes to the AOD program. - 2.
-Ensure that campuses enforce disciplinary sanctions for violating standards of conduct consistently as mentioned in paragraph (a)(5). - 3.
-The College must provide a copy of their biennial report to the U.S. Department of Education or its representative on request. - D. The College shall retain the following records for three years after the fiscal year in which the record was created: - 1.
-The College's biennial review. - 2.
+Any interested party can request a copy of this biennial review by contacting the Compliance Officer at compliance@mgccc.edu The biennial review will focus on reviewing the following objectives: - a.
+Determine the program's effectiveness and implement any needed changes to the AOD program. - b.
+Ensure that campuses enforce disciplinary sanctions for violation standards of conduct consistently as mentioned in paragraph (a)(5). - c.
+The College must provide a copy of their biennial report to the U.S. Department of Education or its representative on request. - 5.
+The College shall retain the following records for three years after the fiscal year in which the record was created: - a.
+The College's biennial review. - b.
 Any other records related to the College's compliance with the drug prevention program.